rht-labs/enablement-docs/3-revenge-of-the-automated-testing/README.md

 > _Ideas for go-getters.
 Advanced topic for doers to get on with if they finish early.
 These will usually not have a solution and are provided for additional scope._

-* Edit the `dev-todolist-fe-e2e` job so it takes a parameter of the `BUILD_TAG` and only checks out this tag when running the e2e
 * Add Config maps to inject DB creds to the app
 * Create a blue/green deploy based on the success of running e2e tests against either blue or green and flopping load over to new endpoint when successful.
 Advanced